openstack/charm-designate/src/README.md

     juju add-relation designate rabbitmq-server
     juju add-relation designate keystone

-To add support for auto-generated records when guests are booted the charm needs a relation with nova-compute:
+To add support for DNS record auto-generation when Neutron ports and floating IPs are created the charm needs a relation with neutron-api charm:

-    juju deploy nova-compute
+    juju deploy neutron-api
-    juju add-relation designate nova-compute
+    juju add-relation designate neutron-api

 The charm needs to store DNS records.
 This can be achieved by setting the dns-slave config option or by relating to the designate-bind charm:

     juju deploy designate-bind